opulencephp/docs/events.md

 We'll use this event in the examples below.

 <h2 id="listeners">Listeners</h2>
 A **listener** is what handles an event.
 Listeners must be callables.
-They are passed the `IEvent` object, the name of the event fired, and the event `Dispatcher`.
+They are passed the event object, the name of the event fired, and the event `Dispatcher`.
 Let's take a look at some example listeners for our `NewUserEvent`:

 <h5 id="listener-closure">Listener Closure</h5>
 You can use a closure for your listener: